JatinMalhotra1/Fundamentals-of-Database-Management---Social-Network-Analysis-/README.md

 # Fundamentals-of-Database-Management---Social-Network-Analysis-

 This repository contain Social network analysis about political blogs in 2004 US Election.
-We have applied multiple filters on the dataset through which we have found out multiple information like Number of communities that exist are 278, some communities have a strong relationship with each other, Node ID number 855(label = blogsforbush.com) is the most important entity as it has highest degree etc.
+We have applied multiple filters on the dataset through which we have found out multiple information like Number of communities that exist are 278, top 2 communities have a strong relationship with each other, Node ID number 855(label = blogsforbush.com) is the most important entity as it has highest degree etc.

+Avg. path Length: 3.39

 File Link : http://www-personal.umich.edu/~mejn/netdata/polblogs.zip